SimonGomezUniv/doc/td_oauth2.md

 ensure you can use the token to call the API score

 ensure you get an error trying to set the score of another user

+## Keycloack instance

+use docker image quay.io/keycloak/keycloak:19.0.2 to spawn a keycloak instance

+configure a new client, the client is going to be your motus app.

+Follow the tutorial to set up your OpenID client https://auth0.com/docs/quickstart/webapp/express

 ## Automatisation